jimp-dev/pngjs3/README.md

 Simple PNG encoder/decoder for Node.js and browsers with no dependencies.

-A fork from [pngjs2](https://github.com/lukeapage/pngjs) that in turn is based on the original [pngjs](https://github.com/niegowski/node-pngjs) with the following enhancements:
+A fork from [pngjs2](https://github.com/lukeapage/pngjs) that in turn is based on the original [pngjs](https://github.com/niegowski/node-pngjs).
+The package is prepared for the browser and there are some changes in the exports.
+The `pngjs2` has been extended with the following enhancements:

  * `skipRescale` that allows retrieval of 16-bit data if input was 16-bit
  * `grayscaleData` for retrieving the grayscale bitmap (*note* ignores alpha channel and caches the grayscale conversion&dagger;)